msaxton/Humanities-Librarian/slides.md

 - To what **content** does this specific community need access?

 ### 3. A&H librarianship is retooling the library collection
-BU Strategic Priorities:
+- BU Strategic Priorities:
     - Stewarding and raising resources

 ### 4. A&H librarianship is changing what library instruction looks like
 - Inclusive instruction follows Universal Design for Learning
-    - Design multiple means of engagement
-    - Design multiple means of representation
-    - Design multiple means of expression

  ### 4. A&H librarianship is changing what library instruction looks like
 - Targeted instruction moves beyond the "one-shot" instruction session

  ### 4. A&H librarianship is changing what library instruction looks like
- BU Strategic Priority:
+ - BU Strategic Priority:
     - "Create pathways and deliver a singular, transformational educational experience"

 ### 5. A&H librarianship is increasingly collaborative
 - Internal partnerships can aid in collection development and library instruction.